 According to the U.S. National Comorbidity Survey for Americans ages 15 to 54, 18% of employed individuals experienced symptoms of a mental health issues.

 At least one out of six employees deals with mental health issues like anxiety, stress and depression.
-If you want to help your employees deal with their mental health issues and be productive and engaged at work again, here’s what to do!
+If you want to help your employees deal with it and be productive and engaged at work again, here’s what to do!

 Break The Taboo

-Create a culture that encourages employees to open up about mental health.
+Create a culture that encourages employees to open up about it.

 Look For Changes In Behavior